JDW-ehb/MIT/readme.md

 The application provides a catalog-style list of user objectives.
 Users can:

-Browse public objectives
+Browse publicly visible objectives

 View objectives per user

 Explore tasks grouped by category or type

-Open user profiles to see additional information and public goals
+Open user profiles to see public information and objectives

 This enables a community-driven layer of shared productivity.